+Article III.CONTRACT OF LEASE

+THIS CONTRACT OF LEASE, effective, 20, by and between [INSERT LESSOR'S LEGAL NAME], hereinafter referred to as "Lessor," and the [INSERT INSTITUTION'S LEGAL NAME], hereinafter referred to as "Lessee."

+WHEREAS, pursuant to provisions of W.Va.
+Code §18B-19-12, the Chief Executive Officer certifies that the space herein leased is necessary for the proper function of [INSERT INSTITUTION'S LEGAL NAME], and that satisfactory space is not available in other buildings now owned or leased by the State; and

-Article III.
-CONTRACT OF LEASE
+Article IV.
+NOW THEREFORE, THIS CONTRACT OF LEASE FOR USE BY LESSEE WITNESSETH:

-THIS CO [INSERT LESSOR'S hereinafter referred to NTRACT OF LEASE, effective T INS , 20, by and between STITUTION'S LEGAL NAME], herein leased is neces S, pursuant to provisions of W.Va.
-Code §18B-19-12, the Chief Execution Sarry for the proper function of [INSERT INSTITUTION'S LEGAL North and Proper function of Insert Institution of Insert Insert Article IV.
-NOW THEREFORE, THIS CONTRACT OF LEASE FOR USE BY LESSEE WITNESSETH: d in consideration of the full and complete performance of the covena ereby leases unto the Lessee the following described premises: nts, 1 erms, and conditions hereinafter approxima minimum Boulevard I FION OF LEASED PREMISES EXAMPLE: tely 30,000 square feet, more or less, on the first floor, second floor, of 1,000 square feet of storage area in the basement, of that certai Building located at 1000 Kanawha Boulevard, East, in the city of ogether with 25 adjacent (on-site) parking spaces and 30 additional of n bu Chai ilding commonly known as the rleston, Kanawha County, West The parties hereto covenant and bind themselves as follows: (1) TERM I AND NOTICES 20and end at mid of this lease, subject to the provisions hereof, shall begin on directed to the last-kr who be given by personal service upon the party(s) entitled to such notice, who was address of the party to be notified, and deposited in the post office reof shall constitute the giving of such notice by either party to the other ce.
-T he proper mailing of such notice Article V. To the Lesse ee To the Lessor
+That for and in consideration of the full and complete performance of the covenants, terms, and conditions hereinafter set forth, the Lessor hereby leases unto the Lessee the following described premises:

+Section 4.01

+DESCRIPTION OF LEASED PREMISES --- EXAMPLE:

+approximately 30,000 square feet, more or less, on the first floor, second floor, third floor and fourth floor, plus a minimum of 1,000 square feet of storage area in the basement, of that certain building commonly known as the Boulevard Building located at 1000 Kanawha Boulevard, East, in the city of Charleston, Kanawha County, West Virginia, together with 25 adjacent (on-site) parking spaces and 30 additional off-site parking spaces.]

+The parties hereto covenant and bind themselves as follows:

+(1) TERM AND NOTICES

+The term of this lease, subject to the provisions hereof, shall begin on, 20 and end at midnight on, 20.
+This lease shall be considered renewed for each ensuing fiscal year during the term of the lease unless it is canceled by the Lessee before the end of the then current fiscal year.

+Notices may be given by personal service upon the party(s) entitled to such notice, or by certified mail, duly stamped and directed to the last-known address of the party to be notified, and deposited in the post office.
+The proper mailing of such notice and not the receipt thereof shall constitute the giving of such notice by either party to the other.
+Notices shall be directed as follows:

+Article V.

+To the Lessee To the Lessor

+Section 5.01

-Section 5.01 [INSERT NAME AND MAILING ADDRESS FOR NOTICES]
+.01 [INSERT NAME AND MAILING ADDRESS FOR NOTICES]